 With all of the running around in the hot Florida sun, you run the risk of becoming dehydrated.
 Bottled water in the park is expensive, and the tap water tastes a bit funky.
 Bring a filtered water bottle to the park so that you can have water on you at all times.
 The filter will cut out the slightly odd taste to the tap water.

 Some folks are anti-sandals at Disney World, but you know your feet best.
-If you know you’ll be miserable in sneakers, be sure to pack sandals or flip flops that you can walk in, then walk some more, and walk even more than that.
+If you know you’ll be miserable in sneakers in the hot, humid Florida weather, then pack sandals or flip flops that you can walk in, then walk some more, and walk even more than that.
 You get the idea.

-My go to for sneakers at Disney World in the summer are canvas sneakers.
-They are a bit cooler than athletic sneakers, so they won’t get your feet as sweaty in the Orlando Summer heat.
-They also tend to dry more quickly than athletic sneakers, so you should have to worry about having swamp feet for the rest of the day after enjoying a water ride or getting caught in the rain.
+Orlando Lake Buena Vista heat.
+Canvas sneakers also tend to dry more quickly than athletic sneakers, so you shouldn’t have to worry about having swamp feet for the rest of the day after enjoying a water ride or getting caught in the rain.

 What will you pack for Disney World in the Summer?